notmarek/Genshin-Bypass/README.md

 So there is nothing we can do from the user-mode usually, except abusing exploits.

 In this project, I choose [libelevate](https://github.com/notscimmy/libelevate) which provides handle elevation for ANY processes, using [libcapcom](https://github.com/notscimmy/libcapcom).
-Also the libcapcom provides code execution on kernel which makes us advantage in this fight, against kernel mode protections.
+Also the libcapcom provides code execution on kernel which makes us advantage in this fight, against kernel-level protections.

 Because mhyprot2 just hides its process handle by `ObRegisterCallbacks`.
 After the work finishes, the driver will be unloaded.